kitsuiwebster/minecraft-java-server-admin-commands/README.md

 `<player>` is the username of the player that you to add to/from the whitelist.

-## Turn the server whitelist on/off:
+## Turn the server whitelist on/off

 ```java
 whitelist on
 whitelist off
 ```

-## List all players on the whitelist:
+## List all players on the whitelist

 ```java
 whitelist list
 ```

-## Kick a player from the server:
+## Kick a player from the server

 ```java
 kick <player>
 ```

-## Teleport one player to another:
+## Teleport one player to another

 ```java
 tp <player1> <player2>